 - the 36th IAF World Fashion Convention on 7-8 November

 - the 9th European Textiles and Apparel Convention on 8-9 November

 IAF and EURATEX cordially invite representatives from the industry, but also public authorities, NGOs and academia to join us in Antwerp, to provide an answer to these challenges, but also to meet again – after so much time – to share ideas and develop new business opportunities.

 Digital Pre-Convention Event: movie clips and various online sessions

-In this digital event, prominent speakers from the IAF member network representing a wide range of supply chain links (brands, producers, technology solution providers, educators and NGOs) will share their vision on the theme “Transition in the Global Fashion System”.
-At 9 am CET on November 10, on this website, short movie clips by 6 prominent IAF members from across the world and from across the industry, will become available online.
-Together, these influential speakers provide a unique collection of visionary statements on the industry’s future, during a time where transition is so necessary and also where the need to collaborate across the industry has become so great.
+In the digital event of November 2020, prominent speakers from the IAF member network representing a wide range of supply chain links (brands, producers, technology solution providers, educators and NGOs) shared their vision on the theme “Transition in the Global Fashion System”.
+On November 10, 2021, short movie clips by 6 prominent IAF members from across the world and from across the industry, became available online.
+Together, these influential speakers provided a unique collection of visionary statements on the industry’s future, during a time where transition is so necessary and also where the need to collaborate across the industry has become so great.

-On Tuesday November 10 and on Wednesday November 11, IAF will host four online sessions on topics strongly related to the ‘transition’ theme.
-The online sessions are free to attend and we invite you to register for the session(s) of your choice.
+On November 10 and 11, IAF hosted four online sessions on topics strongly related to the ‘transition’ theme.

 Session 1 - Education and Technology in the Apparel Industry

 FT Alliance is a major project bringing together educators, large and small brands and fashion technology solution providers.
 Some of the participants are London College of Fashion (UAL), Technical Universities of Delft (Netherlands), POLIMI Milano and University of Borås (Sweden), Decathlon and PVH.
 Several intensive workshops have uncovered very interesting insights about the human capital needs created by the digital transformation of the fashion industry.